 The easiest exercise in the world is walking, and many doctors say one half hour daily is the ideal.
 So I began to walk that Spring, although I was tired and got sore at first.
 I was motivated, and began to walk fifteen minutes at least three times weekly.
 I was so out of shape I even felt that, and was still fearful of hurting myself.
 I stayed with the walking, and by April I had lost fifteen pounds!
 As long as you are doing more than you formerly did, you will lose weight!
 It was finally getting noticeable, as my slacks fit better and some of my shirts were getting too big.
 What a rush!

 I live in New Jersey, and the winters are cold.
 Walking outside can be difficult if the weather is icy and snowy.
 Some shopping malls in our area have Mall Walking Groups.
 At the time there was one only fifteen minutes from my house.
 I began to go there, or walk outside if possible, but worked my way up to walking six days a week for a half hour.
 You do not need to have a group, you can go to any mall to do this.
 Please do not tell me or anyone else that you do not have the time!
 I know most women have a lot of responsibility, and it's hard to make time for ourselves.
 But the martyr attitude has to go!
+You wouldn't believe the amount of female acquaintances I had who told me I looked great, but wished they had the time to themselves to do what I was doing.
+It was jealousy, condescending, and just plain dumb.
 We should always have time to make having healthy bodies a priority.
 We make sure the rest of our family does.